-John Haddock (BA ’78, Recreation and Leisure Studies) is currently CEO of the YMCAs of Cambridge and Kitchener-Waterloo.
-With over 25 years of experience within Canadian Ys, John is known for expanding YMCA delivery systems to positively impact more people’s lives.
-He has provided local, provincial and national leadership within the YMCA movement.
-John, who provides leadership to a team of over 600 staff and 900 volunteers, is continually inspired by the positive impact the Y programs and services have on participants and is passionate about making a difference in the lives of children, youth, adults and families.
+John Haddock (BA ’78, Applied Health Sciences, Recreation and Leisure Studies) is a new retiree.
+He has provided local, provincial, national and international leadership within the YMCA movement both as the past CEO of the Kitchener and Cambridge YMCA’s for over 30 years as well as recently as a volunteer.
+John is known for expanding YMCA delivery systems to positively impact more people’s lives and is continually inspired by the positive impact the Y programs and services have on participants by making a difference in the lives of children, youth, adults and families.

-John is also an active volunteer with a number of community organizations in the Waterloo Region such as the Immigration Partnership Council, Cambridge and north Dumfries, the Social Planning Council and Waterloo Region’s Active Living Network.
-Globally, John also provides leadership and support to the YMCA’s movement in Africa.
+In retirement John continues to be very engaged in several local and global community development organizations as a volunteer: such as the Immigration Partnership Council, Hospice Waterloo Region, Pamir Productions and here with the University of Waterloo.
+Globally, John also provides leadership and support to the Africa Alliance of YMCA’s and Operation Mobilization.
 In 2008, John received the Recreation and Leisure Studies Distinguished Alumni Award.

 At large - Angela Pereira, BSc ‘95